-This degree prepares students for entry-level employment and/or potential further study in the field of Paralegal through the study of record keeping, brief writing, law office, legal research, drafting documents, and preparing evidence through the study of legal terminology, legal ethics, legal research, family law, and legal writing.
-Students will acquire skills for legal writing and research along with business law knowledge.
+This degree prepares students for entry-level employment and/or potential further study in the field of Paralegal through the study of record keeping, brief writing, law office, legal research, drafting documents, and preparing evidence through the study of legal terminology, legal ethics, legal research, and legal writing and will acquire skills for legal writing and research along with business law knowledge.

-Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: paralegal, legal secretary, legal document assistant, and lawyer assistant.
+Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: paralegal AKA legal assistant, legal secretary, and legal document preparer.

 College of the Sequoias' Associate Degree General Education (COS-GE) *